Carlos Alcaraz: predicting the unpredictable

 This mirrors the psychological profile of an athlete who rises to the biggest moments.
 His Grand Slam record across the four majors includes titles at the US Open, Wimbledon (twice), and Roland Garros — representing three of the four Grand Slam surfaces.

-Betting implication: In Grand Slam matchups, Alcaraz's win probability outperforms what ATP-weighted models would suggest.
-Treat him as a stronger favorite at Slams than at regular Tour events.
+Betting implication: In Grand Slam matchups, Alcaraz's win probability often outperforms what a generic “ATP-only” intuition would suggest.
+Treat him as a stronger favourite at Slams than at regular Tour events — but still respect round quality (see below).

 The clearest picture of Alcaraz's place in the hierarchy comes from head-to-head records.
 Against the best players in the world, how does he hold up?